Dovyski/template/CONTRIBUTING.md

 code is written.
 We know that this is often not possible.
 However, try to explain what you want to achieve and how you intend to do it.
 Your ideas will receive feedback from the community, so we can ensure no work is wasted.

 Issues under discussion should be labelled **discussion** indicating that that issue needs input and feedback from members of the community.
-We encourage you to participate as much as possible but stay tuned to our [code of conduct](./ CODE_OF_CONDUCT.md) before making any interaction with other community members.
+We encourage you to participate as much as possible but stay tuned to our [code of conduct](./CODE_OF_CONDUCT.md) before making any interaction with other community members.

 ### Pull requests

 Once you have a relatively clear plan of action, you should be ready to contribute any code.
-To do this, fork the project and work on top of a new branch based on `master`.
-It is a common practice to name your new branch with a named related to the feature or bug you are fixing, e.g. `fix-issue-45` or `improved-gui`.
-To learn more about pull requests and how they work, see [this link[(https://help.github.com/articles/about-pull-requests/).
+To do this, fork the project and work on top of a new branch based on the `dev` branch.
+It is a common practice to name your new branch with something related to the feature or bug you are fixing, e.g. `fix-issue-45` or `improved-gui`.
+To learn more about pull requests and how they work, see [this link](https://help.github.com/articles/about-pull-requests/).

 Before you open your PR (pull request) make sure that:

 - Your PR solves a single issue.
 If you want to do more than one thing, split into multiple PRs;
 - Your code is functional (or something close to it).
 Provide testing if possible;
 - The messages from your commits are clear and describe the job well.
-For more tips on writing proper commit messages, see [this guide] (https://chris.beams.io/posts/git-commit/).
+For more tips on writing proper commit messages, see [this guide](https://chris.beams.io/posts/git-commit/).

 ### Other ways to contribute